Autodesk-Forge/forge-configurator-inventor/README.md

 1. Alternatively, using the command line go to WebApplication/ClientApp and execute `npm test`
 ### UI Tests
 * For UI tests we are using `CodeCeptJs` framework.
 All tests are stored in `ClientApp/src/ui-tests/` and we filter all files end with `*_test.js`.
+* Set environment variables `SDRA_USERNAME` and `SDRA_PASSWORD` for `Sign-in` workflow.
+We are using Autodesk Account credentials for `Sign-in`.
+    * Also you can create `.env` file in this location `WebApplication/ClientApp` to define the environment variables - for more details follow this link https://www.npmjs.com/package/dotenv
 * Note that the server needs to be running for these tests

 1. From the `WebApplication/ClientApp` directory:
     * For all UI tests Run this command: `npx codeceptjs run`
     * For particular file you can use this command: `npx codeceptjs run src/ui-tests/<test file name>`